What is Disability Living Allowance?

 Disability Living Allowance (DLA) is a monthly, tax-free benefit for disabled people who have care needs or mobility needs.
 It’s being replaced by Personal Independence Payment (PIP) for those over the age of 16.

-You may also be eligible for Attendance Allowance, a payment available to people over 65 who need extra help due to an illness or disability, although you can’t get Attendance Allowance if you already get PIP or DLA.
+You may also be eligible for Attendance Allowance, a payment available to people over state pension age who need extra help due to an illness or disability, although you can’t get Attendance Allowance if you already get PIP or DLA.

 Moving from DLA to PIP

-If you’re already claiming DLA, and were over 65 on 8 April 2013 (in England, Wales and Scotland) or over 65 on 20 June 2016 (in Northern Ireland), you’ll continue to receive it.
-Otherwise, your disability allowance will be moved across to PIP using the PIP migration process.
+If you’re already claiming Disability Living Allowance (DLA), and were over 65 on 8 April 2013 (in England, Wales and Scotland) or over 65 on 20 June 2016 (in Northern Ireland), you’ll continue to receive it.
+Otherwise, your disability allowance will be moved across to Personal Independence Payment (PIP) using the PIP migration process.

-You’ll continue to get DLA until the Department for Work & Pensions (DWP) or the Department for Communities (DfC) in Northern Ireland writes to tell you when it will end, and to invite you to apply for PIP.
+You’ll continue to get DLA until the Department for Work and Pensions (DWP) or the Department for Communities (DfC) in Northern Ireland writes to tell you when it will end.
 This will happen 20 weeks before your DLA ends.